 Problem solving skills are one of the top skills an OT needs to be successful.
 Different patients have different—and often changing—needs.
 Creating a strategy on how to solve all a patient’s distinctive issues effectively will help them overcome their obstacles.
 Ask yourself, “Do the occupational therapy activities I provide support what the patient wants to do?
 Do they challenge the patient’s body and mind?”
 Adding a little flexibility to the plan helps too.
 You never know what kind of patient you are going to deal with, and how they will change based upon your treatment plan.

-MacGyver move: An OT needs to observe and evaluate their patients and be willing to get creative and modify a treatment plan, if necessary.
+MacGyver move: An OT needs to observe and evaluate their patients and be willing to get creative or modify a treatment plan, if necessary.
 Using OT resources are a given, but getting creative is another key to success.
-When you get creative with your treatments, you’re helping the patient come out of a dilemma, resulting in more enthusiastic and active participation in the healthcare programs you’ve organized for them.
-This is the moment where you turn a regular spoon into a modified, angled spoon for someone who has limited range of motion in their arm.
-That’s a true MacGyver move!
+You’re helping your patient come out of a dilemma, resulting in more enthusiastic and active participation in the healthcare programs you’ve organized for them.
+For example, turn a regular spoon into a modified, angled spoon for someone who has limited range of motion in their arm.
+That’s true MacGyver creativity!